 Hot glue is the go-to condiment of any project, be it personal or professional.
 People use hot glue to stick things together, or they use hot glue to make standalone adhesions.
 But the main question is whether the hot glue can withstand the force of one of the most corrosive fluids in the chemical world- dihydrogen monoxide.
+Is hot glue waterproof?

-Thankfully, the answer to this question is a resounding yes.
+Thankfully, the answer to this question is a resounding YES.
 Hot melt adhesives are generally made of an amorphous polymer (more on that later), which makes them impervious to liquid damage.
 Additionally, hot melt adhesives solidify quickly, making a water-resistant layer as soon as it is out of the nozzle.

 But we are getting ahead of ourselves.
 Let us look at the beginning, usage, and end (if any) of the history and usage of hot melt glue.